henesy/blog/content/limbgo/index.md

 Go has recently announced that it will be receiving a form of polymorphism through generics in Go 2.

-Prior to and influencing Go (2), the Limbo programming language from the Inferno operating system had implemented a somewhat similar syntax for polymorphism.
+Prior to and influencing Go (and thus Go 2), the [Limbo programming language](http://doc.cat-v.org/inferno/4th_edition/limbo_language/) from [the Inferno operating system](http://doc.cat-v.org/inferno/) had implemented a somewhat similar syntax for polymorphism.

 There are very tangible and crucial differences, but for novelty the two languages are cross-referenced.

+This post was primarily motivated by a discussion and linguistic adventure that occurred during [a stream exploring the Limbo language and Inferno OS](https://www.youtube.com/watch?v=6KTGM479O2Q).

+**Disclaimer:** I am not an expert on Limbo or Go, if any part of this document is incorrect, please let me know ☺.

 ## Recommended prior reading